 The Federal Cultural Foundation’s International Museum Fellowship programme offers museums and public collections in Germany the opportunity to hire young, top-level foreign researchers and curators to work at their organizations.

-The goal of the fellowship programme is to encourage German museums to internationalize their topics, working methods and areas of emphasis and support them in applying new approaches to their established organizational structures.
+The goal of the fellowship programme is to encourage museums in Germany to internationalise their themes, working methods and orientation, and to explore new forms of presentation and cooperation.
 The programme also aims to improve intercultural competence within the museums themselves, as well as strengthen international networks between scientists, curators and museologists.
-A total of 18 fellowships go toward funding project-based work and research at state or municipal museums, collections or exhibition halls for a period of 18 months.

 The Federal Cultural Foundation has extended the funding period of the International Museum Fellowship until 2017.
 In the second round, 18 fellows will have the opportunity to work and conduct research at a German museum for 18 months.
 Depending on the project, the fellows' research may be incorporated into a future exhibition.

 For the fellows – outstanding young researchers, curators or museologists who already have initial working experience – this programme offers them the chance to gain further professional experience at a German museum, become acquainted with the latest scientific and methodological developments in his/her field in Germany, and establish contacts to colleagues and institutional partners for possible international joint ventures in the future.
 The fellowship holder will oversee a project under the supervision of a mentor, who works in a responsible position at the museum.
 Applying her or his relevant expertise, the fellowship holder will carry out independently the project related to the main areas of the museum’s exhibition, research and collection activities.